Spider-Man: No Way Home’s full trailer continues to hold back its big reveals

 More than a week after a leak allegedly spoiled two of its biggest reveals, Sony Pictures and Marvel Studios have finally dropped the full trailer for what has become this year's most highly anticipated film, Spider-Man: No Way Home.

-Revealed first at a fan event in Los Angeles, the new Spider-Man: No Way Home trailer has finally swung online, and let us just say that it probably won't be as earth-shatteringly awesome as you'd hoped it would be.
+Revealed first at a fan event in Los Angeles, the new Spider-Man: No Way Home trailer has finally swung online, and let us just say that it probably won't be as earth-shatteringly awesome as you'd hoped it would be, but it's still pretty cool.

 Before we get into heavy spoiler territory, you should probably just go ahead and watch the new Spider-Man: No Way Home trailer right now, which we've handily embedded below.